luckyframework/lucky/README.md

   root_path

   def call
-    tasks = Task.rows.all # Get all tasks from the database render tasks: tasks end end
+    tasks = Task::Rows.new.all # Get all tasks from the database render tasks: tasks end end